 The taste of fresh, refreshing orange juice doesn’t come much better than what it does from Sudkate in the district of Bang Khun Thian.
-It’s a very pleasant place to sit outside and be able to breath the fresh air and listen to silence, even the flutter of the multitude of butterflies doesn’t interfere with the stillness, it just adds to the enjoyment of nature.
+It’s a very pleasant place to sit outside and be able to breathe the fresh air and listen to silence, even the flutter of the multitude of butterflies doesn’t interfere with the stillness, it just adds to the enjoyment of nature.
 If you are lucky enough you might even spot a snake – I saw one here about six months ago, not that it worried me.

-So, I left my apartment bound for Bang Khun Thian, the only district in the province of Bangkok that has a coast line.
+So, I left my apartment bound for Bang Khun Thian, the only district in the province of Bangkok that has a coastline.
 Not that you will see much except the remnants of a once large mangrove forest.

 I cycled down Soi 27, which is a rather interesting soi.
 A corridor of small businesses and shacks: tiny hair salons, eating places, and shops selling drinks and a whiff of dry root that seems to linger.
 There always seems to be a dog sleeping in the passageway, which doesn’t really give you much room to navigate around them, owing to the narrowness of the soi.